 The city of Florence enchants!
-With a wide selection of museum, monuments and fabulous architecture, the search for excitement could stop here.
-But we got news for you: the city is also brimming with good food, shopping and adventure.
+With a wide selection of museum, monuments, and fabulous architecture, the search for excitement could stop here.
+But we got news for you: the city is also brimming with good food, shopping, and adventure.
 Check out our list of ideas to explore Florence with special tours to guide you along the way:

 1. FLORENTINE NIGHTLIFE

 It can be a bit daunting to venture out in the evening, especially when you don’t know the language, which is why we especially like the Florence Concert & Dinner tour.
 Your hosts will arrange for a tasty meal highlighting local specialties and then reserve a front row seat for you at either an orchestra concert or a classical opera - right in the center of Florence.
-We also love exploring the city under the stars, finding those special corners illuminated at night with the help of a local guide.
+We also love exploring the city under the stars, finding those special corners illuminated at night (tours start in April) with the help of a local guide.

 2. FOOD & FLORENCE